rodriggj/WebDevelopmentJosh/readme.md

 - [ ] Hey don't know how to split the screen like Colt does in the video?
     Steps:
-    1. Use 1 of the 2 options in the previous step to get a `.html` file to render to the browser
+    1. Use 1 of the 2 options in the previous step to get a `.html` file to render to the browser (see the answer to the question above)
     2. Click `option + command + J` on the keyboard and it will split the screen to show the `.html` file and the `google chrome tools` view

 - [ ] What are all these back-ticks?